input-output-hk/mithril/docs/root/manual/getting-started/run-mithril-devnet.md

 >> Directory: artifacts
 >> Cardano BFT nodes: 1
 >> Cardano SPO nodes: 2
->> Info: Mithril Aggregator will be attached to the first Cardano BFT node
+>> Info: Mithril aggregator will be attached to the first Cardano BFT node
->> Info: Mithril Signers will be attached to each Cardano SPO node
+>> Info: Mithril signers will be attached to each Cardano SPO node

 =====================================================================
  Start Cardano nodes